advertisement

 What is the optimal number of kids?
 Two?
 One?
 None?
 Is Three just plain irresponsible?
 These days, if you're planning a family, it's not just about whether you can financially afford to have children - you must factor in the environment too.
 After all, your kids are the ones you're leaving it to.

-In terms of swelling our total numbers, human reproductive biology is very, very effective.
-We'll get to 9 million around mid-21st century, and probably top out and start to level off round the start of the 22nd at 10-12 billion people.
 This wouldn't be a problem if we had a few spare habitable planets to expand into.
 We have, of course, only the one.

 Not just big feet, but many feet

-There is still some tiptoeing around making connections between overpopulation and the greatest threat ever to face that one finite planet - human-induced climate change.
 Reproductive choice is often skimmed over when we discuss ways to shrink our carbon footprint; the emphasis is more on reducing emissions through home energy use and personal modes of travel.

 Sensitivity is certainly called for on the population issue, given that it deals with such fundamental and emotive aspects as our children and reproductive rights.
 Nonetheless, we must include these in the discussion: climate change, as some environmentalists have quipped, is not just about the size of our carbon footprints, it's also about the number of feet.

-A recent statistical study at Oregon State University, United States, uses the term “carbon legacy” for the amount of carbon dioxide each one of us bequeaths the earth in our lifetimes.
+A statistical study at Oregon State University, United States, used the term “carbon legacy” for the amount of carbon dioxide each one of us bequeaths the earth in our lifetimes.
 Each child born into a life of privilege (i.e. into a first-world context) adds about 9441 metric tons of carbon dioxide to one parent's carbon legacy, which is 5.7 times that parent's lifetime emissions.

 One of the persistent myths about overpopulation is that it's a problem primarily of poor nations where families have more children than they can financially support.
 It's true that most of the ongoing population growth is occurring in developing countries, but per capita, the developed world makes a far greater contribution to climate change through "consumption overpopulation".